Teaching, Learning, & Technology (TLT)

 Repeat Status: Course may be repeated.

-This course provides students with the opportunity to design and conduct research studies under the supervision of specific faculty.
+This course provides students with the opportunity to design and develop research studies under the supervision of specific faculty.

 TLT 492 Classroom Research Methods 3 Credits